 |Recommended time off work||1 day||3-5 days||1 day|

-You must be at least 18 years old before surgery.
+You must be at least 18 years old before having laser eye surgery.
 There is no real upper limit for laser eye surgery as long as your eyes are healthy.
 However, older people (especially over 60 years old) can get naturally occurring cataract and therefore may be more suitable for refractive lens exchange.

 The actual laser will be active only for a few seconds.
 The full procedure will be finished within minutes.